 We're handed the keys to 306A Portobello Road, after years of pitching on the market directly in front.
 It's a small, unassuming place, but one with more than enough room for our full collection which by now includes jackets, trousers, coats, knitwear and more.

-The team behind Brooklyn Flea Market, New York's answer to Portobello, invite SIRPLUS to join them for a one-off weekend.
+Sees the team behind Brooklyn Flea Market, New York's answer to Portobello, invite SIRPLUS to join them for a one-off weekend.
 While there, we also run a special trunk show with our friends Turnbull & Asser.
-The special relationship is forged as we introduce our American cousins to the Nehru collar and grandad shirt.
+A very special relationship is forged, as we introduce our American cousins to the Nehru collar and grandad shirt.

-49 Camden Passage opens its doors.
-Five miles east and ever so slightly north of Portobello, it's a bright and spacious store which counts among its neighbours a delectable Austrian cafe, an uproarious comedy club, and on Wednesdays and Saturdays a brilliant antiques market.
+Brings a new addition to the SIRPLUS family - 49 Camden Passage opens its doors.
+Five miles east and ever so slightly north of Portobello, it's a bright and spacious store which counts among its neighbors a delectable Austrian cafe, an uproarious comedy club, and a brilliant antique market (on Wednesdays and Saturdays!)

 Nestled between Piccadilly and Jermyn Street, our pop up store in Princes Arcade opens for the Christmas period.
 Yet did we know that pop up store would become a permanent home of ours.
 Surrounded by 'Christy's Hats' and the ever so sweet 'Prestat', visiting our PA store is always a treat.